 - Assign a unique User Identifier (ID) to each person who has computer access within the organization.

-- Use unique IDs with strong user authentication mechanisms, such as complex passwords, two-factor authentication, smart cards, or biometrics.
+- Use unique IDs with strong user authentication mechanisms, such as complex passwords, two-factor authentication, smart cards, biometrics, or multi-factor authentication.

 - Promptly deactivate or update a unique ID when an employee leaves the organization or changes roles.